WES is proud to host the 2023 Rainbow Families Conference! Click here to learn more.

 The Advantages for Younger Students: Kids Can Stay Kids

-• First, the Early Childhood-Grade 8 setting offers opportunities for “little kids” to work with “big kids” who are older than they are but not as old as adults.
+• The Early Childhood-Grade 8 setting offers opportunities for “little kids” to work with “big kids.”
 This unique and special partnership helps the younger children develop self-esteem, conferred by the attention of older students.

-• Second, as they progress through the school, the younger students are able to stay in a familiar, home-like environment where they are recognized and valued by a group of families and friends they have come to know over time.
+• As they progress through the school, the younger students are able to stay in a familiar, home-like environment where they are recognized and valued by a group of families and friends they have come to know over time.

-• Third, an PK3-Grade 8 school is a place in which “kids can stay kids” until they are ready to look at high schools, without the expectation of acting as they think older students should behave.
+• A PK3-Grade 8 school is a place in which “kids can stay kids” until they are ready to look at high schools, without the expectation of acting as they think older students should behave.

-• Fourth, by keeping students together through early adolescence, the faculty can focus its entire energy, expertise, and professional understanding on developing “the whole child,” without being required to split that focus on a highly differentiated age cohort with very different needs.
+• By keeping students together through early adolescence, the faculty can focus its entire energy, expertise, and professional understanding on developing “the whole child,” without being required to split that focus on a highly differentiated age cohort with very different needs.

 "We are so thankful to have had WES as an option; our child LOVES school, heads out happily each morning, and buckles down to do homework right after school.
 As parents, we were blown away by the enthusiasm, professionalism, and intelligence of the teachers.
 We know our child will be well prepared for high school, whether returning to MCPS or continuing on at an independent school."